 This time we reach the beach a bit earlier than the previous day (a bit before 10).
 Thus we have been able to place the stroller and the Decathlon “2 seconds” (to open it, to close it, it’s another story…) tent in a better spot.
 Tommy had great success with two little Mexican girls and played with them long time.
 Later on, one of his buckets floated around, just to make him realise that “it’s mine” is not a very common concept for the kids here: everyone plays with everyone else stuff and no one dares complaining about that (except Tommy, of course).
 Lesson learnt (well, I am not entirely sure about that), he started collecting the toys from a neighbour kid.

 Following Iliana’s advice, and considering we where tired of Mexican food after 10 days of that, we went for dinner at “Salento“, a nice pizzeria run by Simone and Samuel.
-The pizza was great and the price absolutely reasonable.
+Quite a part of the walk to the pizzeria was on the nice side of 5th Avenue, facing on the mangrove forest 🙂 The pizza was great and the price absolutely reasonable.
 Moreover, Samuel took good care of our little ones entertaining them as much as he could 🙂